January 10, 2020

 offered as open source, free of charge.

-When it comes to cross-platform mobile application development technology trends, both RN and Flutter are pretty similar in terms of popularity, and both are still quite young (React Native was released in 2015, Flutter in 2018).
-As of this writing, RN has a bigger community, but given Flutter’s rate of growth, I think it’s safe to say that it will catch up to React Native very soon.
+When it comes to cross-platform mobile application development technology trends, both React Native and Flutter are pretty similar in terms of popularity, and both are still quite young (React Native was released in 2015, Flutter in 2018).
+As of this writing, React Native has a bigger community, but given Flutter’s rate of growth, I think it’s safe to say that it will catch up to React Native very soon.
+By the end of this post you should have a better idea if Flutter or React Native is the better choice for your project.

 Interest in Flutter and React Native in 2019.
 Source: Google Trends